 Roughly 80 million Americans navigate health care's complexities with limited health literacy skills.
-Learn easy steps that help patients understand what they need to do, without formal literacy screening or potentially embarrassing questions.
+Learn easy steps that help patients understand what they need to do, without the need for formal literacy screening or for questions that might embarrass a patient.

 Researching medical knowledge online involves knowing three different types of resources, summary sites, society sites and primary literature.
 Knowing when to use each ensures the physician makes the correct diagnosis, and preserves the patient's confidence.

 A patient's deteriorating mental health status points to an underlying cause.
-But it takes “priming” for an endocrinologist to look for the right diagnosis despite the lack of a prototypical case.
+But it takes “priming” for an endocrinologist to look for the right diagnosis despite the lack of a prototype case.

-A newly minted primary care physician graduates with a budget that can leave him or her $800 in the red each month.
-The debt leaves primary care physicians feeling undervalued compared to their subspecialist counterparts, especially since they consider their work to be as hard and as important.
+A newly minted primary care physician graduates with a budget that leaves him or her $800 in the red each month.
+Compared to their subspecialist counterparts, the debt leaves primary care physicians feeling undervalued, especially since they value their work to be as hard and as important.

 Three programs that promised more reimbursement for primary care delivered mixed results.
-The Centers for Medicare and Medicaid Services laid out who actually received more for participating in these programs, and how much.
+The Centers for Medicare and Medicaid Services laid out who actually received more for using computers in medicine, and how much.

 Internists descended on Capitol Hill to explain how the legislative process impedes good clinical care.
 The legislators agreed with the doctors on that.
 But disagreement on health care reform left physicians and politicians with a cynical view.